StuPro-TOSCAna/TOSCAna/docs/dev/webapp/components.md

 ![](img/sidebar.png)

-The sidebar shows all available CSARs if you click on a CSAR it also shows its sub items.
+The sidebar shows all available CSARs.
+If you click on a CSAR it also shows its sub items.

-The sidebar component also manages CSAR upload it checks if the CSAR name is valid and if the User submits it uploads the file to the server.
+The sidebar component also manages CSAR upload.
+It checks if the CSAR name is valid and when the User submits, the file gets uploaded to the server.

 ### csar-item